Axnjr/SEM7/RealTimeBDA.md

 `cosine distance = 1 − cosine similarity`

 - **Jaccard distance**:
 measures the dissimilarity between two sets.
-It’s complementary to Jaccard similarity. is the ratio of the size of the intersection of the sets to the size of their union.
-Jaccard distance is used in various applications, such as clustering and classification, especially in scenarios involving binary or categorical data.
+It’s complementary to `Jaccard similarity: is the ratio of the size of the intersection of the sets to the size of their union.` Jaccard distance is used in various applications, such as clustering and classification, especially in scenarios involving binary or categorical data.
 Here's the formula for Jaccard distance:
 `Jaccard distance = 1 − ∣ A ∩ B ∣ / ∣ A ∪ B∣`, where